Tuition & Aid

 Dominican University participates in the Federal Direct Stafford Loan program and Graduate PLUS Loan program.
 To apply for federal student loans students must complete the Free Application for Federal Student Aid (FAFSA), which must be filed online at www.fafsa.ed.gov. and complete a Dominican University Graduate Loan Packet.
 The packet is available in the Financial Aid Office or can be delivered to you by email by contacting the Financial Aid Office at firstname.lastname@example.org.

 Graduate students must be enrolled at least half-time to be eligible for federal loans.
 Definitions of full-time and half-time enrollments are important in determining both loan and deferment eligibility.
-To be considered full-time, a graduate student must be enrolled for nine credit hours per semester (three courses of three semester hours each).
-To be considered half-time, a student must be enrolled for at least one-half of the credit hours required for full-time attendance per semester (4.5 semester hours).
+To be considered a full-time student, a graduate student must be enrolled for nine credit hours per semester (three courses of three semester hours each).
+To be considered a half-time student, a graduate student must be enrolled for at least one-half of the credit hours required for full-time attendance per semester (4.5 semester hours).

 Federal Direct PLUS Loans are available to graduate students who need to borrow more than the Stafford Loan amount to meet educational expenses.
 The current interest rate for Federal Direct PLUS Loans is 6.41%.